jefc1111/manjaro-setup/README.md

 i3-msg [class="Code"] move container to workspace 4
 ```

+Aside: Various other solutions for pushing specific apps to different workspaces meant that _all_ windows for the given application would always open on the associated workspace.
+I want to be able to open a terminal next to my browser and things like that.

 Disable screen locking (look for `xautolock` and comment it out)

 Disable nitrogen